How Do You Make Modeling Clay Hard

 6. Preventing Cracking:

 • Cracking is a common problem when hardening modeling clay, especially with larger sculptures.
-To minimize the risk of cracking, ensure that the clay is properly conditioned before sculpting.
-Knead the clay thoroughly to remove any air pockets and ensure that it is evenly hydrated.
+To minimize the risk of cracking, see to it that the clay is properly conditioned before sculpting.
+Knead the clay thoroughly to remove any air pockets and confirm that it is evenly hydrated.

 • Dry the clay slowly and evenly, avoiding rapid temperature changes or exposure to direct sunlight.
 If cracks do appear, you can repair them by applying a small amount of fresh clay and smoothing it over the affected area.